 We continue to learn from and maintain best international practice through discussions with biobank experts at international meetings of the International Society for Biological and Environmental Repositories (ISBER) and European, Middle Eastern & African Society for Biopreservation and Biobanking (ESBB).

-These are our main publications.
+These are our recent publications.
 Download them below:

 - Mee B, Kirwan M, Clarke N, et al. What GDPR and the Health Research Regulations (HRRs) mean for Ireland: a research perspective [published online ahead of print, 2020 Jul 29].
 Ir J Med Sci.
 2020;10.1007/s11845-020-02330-3. doi:10.1007/s11845-020-02330-3